Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-03-publishing.md

 <!-- > -->

-To publish to a scope, you can either:
+To publish to a scope:

 Change the name to `@username/package-name` manually in package.json

+or

 Run `npm init --scope=username` instead of `npm init`